statamic/docs/content/collections/docs/augmentation.md

 ---
 ## Overview

-Augmentation is a transformation step in Statamic 3's data layer that establishes a connection between your front-end templating and the blueprints that define your content model.
+Augmentation is a transformation step in Statamic 3's data layer which establishes a connection between your front-end templates and the blueprints defining your content model.

 In other words, augmentation automatically transforms the rendered output of each variable based on the fieldtype chosen to manage it.